jquast/ucs-detect/docs/sw_results/terminalexe.rst

         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *Terminal.exe* measures width 1.
+  while *terminal.exe* measures width 1.

 .. _terminalexezwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *Terminal.exe* appears to be **17.0**, this is from a summary of the following
+The best Emoji ZWJ table version for *terminal.exe* appears to be **17.0**, this is from a summary of the following
 results: